 After earning her bachelor of arts degree at Boston University, with dual majors in biology and art history, she joined AmeriCorps and assisted non-profits in developing and maintaining technological competency in the administration and delivery of services.
 Following her service in the non-profit field, she returned to the Boston University School of Public Health and completed a master’s degree in public health, concentrating in maternal and child health care.
 After graduating from the BUSPH, Chris worked in the Department of Immunology and Infectious Diseases at the Harvard School of Public Health for more than 10 years and also as a TB Research Program Manager at Vaccine Technologies, Inc. She holds a doctoral degree in political science, with a concentration in public policy, from Northeastern University, where she conducted research on health disparities.

-Dr. Chanyasulkit lives with her husband and two young boys in Brookline, where she is actively engaged in her community.
+Dr. Chanyasulkit lives with her husband and three young children in Brookline, where she is actively engaged in her community.
 She is a Brookline Town Meeting Member, Co-Chair of the Brookline Commission for Women, a Brookline Community Emergency Response Team member, a Brookline Medical Reserve Corps member, a Mentor Mom for Beth Israel Deaconess Medical Center’s Parent Connection Program.
-She is also Vice-Chair of the Education Board and an appointed member of the Joint Policy Committee, and an Executive Board member of the American Public Health Association.
+She is also Chair of the Education Board, Co-Chair of the Joint Policy Committee, and an Executive Board member of the American Public Health Association.
 With a commitment to ending health disparities, Dr. Chanyasulkit is also an appointed member of the U.S. Department of Health and Human Services Regional Health Equity Council for New England.